the-spice-rack/the-spice-rack.github.io/_posts/2023-06-16-friends-school-oil-rig-explodes.md

 The rig, dubbed *Peacewater Horizon*, exploded last night, leaving oil flowing freely into the Indian Ocean.
-The crew of *Peacewater Horizon* alerted the authorities to an fiery explosion last night at 11:50pm, with the fire still burning approximately 1000 nautical miles north west of Exmouth, between the

-Australian territories of Christmas Island and the Cocos and Keeling Islands.
+The crew of *Peacewater Horizon* alerted the authorities to a fiery explosion last night at 11:50pm, with the fire still burning approximately 1000 nautical miles north west of Exmouth, between the Australian territories of Christmas Island and the Cocos and Keeling Islands.
 The crew have been rescued by the Mongolian coastguard, with it being understood that they are mostly ex-employees of the school serving on ‘leave’.